simecek/GoogleCloud/docker_VM.md

 sudo mount -o discard,defaults /dev/disk/by-id/google-datadisk /datadisk
 ```

 After that you can pull the docker image and run the docker container.
-I am giving here two examples RStudio Server and R/Shiny server.
-If you are new to Docker, see (the documentation)[https://docs.docker.com/].
+I am giving here two examples: RStudio Server and R/Shiny server.
+If you are new to Docker, see [the documentation](https://docs.docker.com/).

 ```
 # R/Shiny server